LinaToBot/gerundio-test/README.md

 If you don't have them, you can install them by following the instructions at:
 👉 https://nodejs.org/en/download

-Then, clone this repository using git clone followed by the repository URL:
+Then, clone this repository using git clone followed by the repository URL in your terminal:

 ```markdown
 git clone <repository-url>